 Federal nutrition assistance programs are designed to promote dietary quality and improve household food security for a wide cross-section of Americans, with special attention to low-income families.

-Information about RIDGE funding for research about nutrition assistance programs is available on the funding page.
+Information about the RIDGE program is available on the USDA RIDGE website.

 This page offers resources about:

 - program rules and operations

 - research reports and articles